CodeYourFuture/Module-JS3/book-library/readme.md

 5. Delete button is broken
 6. When I add a book that I say I've read - it saves the wrong answer

-I think there are other some other small bugs in my code...but I'm lazy so I can't fix them all.
+I think there are some other small bugs in my code...but I'm lazy so I can't fix them all.

 I wish somebody would help me!